 Who art as black as Hell, as dark as night.

-poets tend more and more to be rebels, and even Shakespeare ignored the rules he created when he found it necessary (or perhaps merely convenient) to do so.
+Still, poets tend to be rebels, and even Shakespeare ignored the rules he created when he found it necessary (or perhaps merely convenient) to do so.
 Other poets seem to be Houdini-like magicians intent on finding innovative ways of escaping every straightjacket, while wowing fans in the process.
-Two of my favorite sonnets are Robert Frost's "Acquainted With The Night," which has a terza rima rhyme scheme (aba bcb cdc dad aa), and Percy Bysshe Shelley's delightfully ominous "Ozymandias" with its own idiosyncratic rhyme scheme (ababacdcedefef).
+For instance, Robert Frost's "Acquainted With The Night" has a terza rima rhyme scheme (aba bcb cdc dad aa):

 Acquainted With The Night